 Financial Aid for Summer Study

 Financial aid is available in limited amounts for KSC students enrolled during a summer session.
+Contact the FAO directly for more information or to speak with a counselor regarding eligibility for summer aid.

 Requests for Additional Aid/Appeal Process